ovh/celery-director/docs/docs/index.md

 # Celery Director Documentation

-Celery is a simple and rapid framework used to manage tasks and build workflows using Celery.
+Director is a simple and rapid framework used to manage tasks and build workflows using Celery.

 ![Celery Director](img/director.png)

 ## Features

-The objective of Director is to facilitate the usage of Celery, for that the tool provides :
+The objective is to make Celery easier to use by providing :

 - a WebUI to track the tasks states,
 - an API and a CLI to manage and execute the workflows,